DanieleGioia/PerishableDCM/README.md

 This library simulates the inventory control problem of perishable products by means of Discrete Choice Methods (DCM).

-Specifically, **PerishableDCM** is a simulation environment for the management of perishbale items with lead times and a fixed shelf life.
-It deals with a multiple items, where orders for fresh products are issued each day.
+Specifically, **PerishableDCM** is a simulation environment for the management of perishable items with lead times and a fixed shelf life.
+It deals with multiple items, where orders for fresh products are issued each day.
 The product characteristics are:

 1. The price at which items are purchased (C)
 2. The price at which items are sold (P)
 3. The salvage value (if any), when the items are scrapped (MD)

 Demand is uncertain and subject to daily seasonality.
-The objective is to maximize the long-run average daily profit, but the software provides insights in the generated waste as well.
+The objective is to maximize the long-run average daily profit, but the software provides insights into the generated waste as well.

 ## Structure of the code